History, Memories & Progress

 Meanwhile, work continued on the house.
 The initial phase involved stabilizing the property to prevent further damage.

 “We removed dead trees that were threatening the home, abated the wildlife living inside and removed dangerous electrical,” Anthony says.
-“We have successfully replaced the joists that hold up the cantilevered roof and removed the temporary jacks returning the home to its original style.
-Next up, we will be sending all the interior woodwork offsite to be refinished and replacing the HVAC and plumbing with the help of an HVAC technician like this Concord HVAC company.
+“We have successfully replaced the joists that hold up the cantilevered roof and removed the temporary jacks returning the home to its original style.”
+Next up, they will be sending all the interior woodwork offsite to be refinished and replacing the HVAC and plumbing with the help of an HVAC technician like this Concord HVAC company.